slimlime/exploratory/blog.md

 - Something is needed to break up the user text and the responses, it all blends into one at the moment.
 Maybe a prompt >
 - A nice pattern is needed next to the title
 - Backstop to unknown words, at the moment you can type anything
 - Decide what to do about the 'sensible gibberish' problem.
-A colleague typed 'CLEAVE WIZARD' which the parser decided was equivalen to 'OPEN DOOR' this is clearly not acceptable.
+A colleague typed 'CLEAVE WIZARD' which the parser decided was equivalent to 'OPEN DOOR' this is clearly not acceptable.
 Or is it?

 ## Interesting results